 I know the process of quitting alcohol is incredibly complex and different for everyone, but here are four steps to think about that might help you achieve that glorious goal.

 Be very aware of the messages you are sending yourself about what alcohol does and challenge those beliefs.
 Every time you find yourself thinking something romantic and positive about booze, challenge it and turn it around.
 For example, you might think to yourself; “I’ve had a terrible day and could really do with a drink to relax.”
 Stop!
-And remember; alcohol doesn’t relax, it numbs.
-Genuinely relaxing is about finding authentic ways to turn your brain away from worries and stresses, or working on real solutions to problems.
-You might think Alcohol doesn’t help you bond with other people, it loosens the receptors between your brain and your mouth & ears, giving a false sense of connectedness.
+Remember; alcohol doesn’t relax, it numbs.
+Genuine relaxation is about finding authentic ways to turn your brain away from worries and stresses, or working on real solutions to problems.
+You might think “alcohol helps me bond with others.”
+Stop!
+Remember, alcohol is a drug that loosens the receptors between your brain and your mouth & ears, giving a false sense of connectedness.
 Genuinely bonding is about listening, caring, being warm and interested in other people.
-Alcohol doesn’t make you fun, it messes with your neurotransmitters and artificailly alters your mood.
+You might think “I’m no fun without alcohol.”
+Stop!
+Alcohol doesn’t make you fun, it artificially alters your mood and slows your brain function.
 Being fun is about having an open, positive state of mind, chatting freely, telling jokes (bad or otherwise) and dancing!

 Think beyond the romantic image of the first drink and be honest with yourself about how the night is likely to end up.
-Is that 5pm chardonnay that you deserve for a hard day is going to turn into a bottle and a half and find you in sloppy tears while watching Keeping Up With The Kardashians?
-Is that ‘quick one’ at the pub with workmates likely to be four, plus the six-pack you grab on the way home?
+Is that 5pm chardonnay that you deserve for a hard day is going to turn into a bottle and a half and find you in sloppy tears while watching TV you’ll forget in the morning?
+Is that ‘one quick drink’ at the pub with workmates likely to end up being four, plus the six-pack you grab on the way home?
 Remember the truth of where alcohol takes you and don’t